 You may not be ready to hear this yet.
 I know.
 I’ve been there too.
 You figure if you just train harder, you’ll find a way.
 You just have to tweak your technique a little.
 Or if you do enough “restorative” cross training, like yoga or pilates for example, you’ll open your body enough to make a difference.
 Maybe.
 But if you get to a point where you’re experiencing pain or dysfunction that affects performance, why not open the door on the possibility that a new approach is really what’s needed?

-If you get to a point where you’re curious enough to try something different, check out Moving Spirit’s Pilates & integrated movement programs.
+If you get to a point where you’re curious enough to try something different, check out my integrated movement programs.
+Moving Spirit has monthly group workshops, dealing with specific structural issues that might just address something with which you’re wrestling.
+And if you’re ready to dive in to a kind of training – a movement education – that will revolutionize how you work with your own moving body, giving you a whole new experience of your own athleticism, check out our 3, 6 and 12 month training programs.
 With new information, and with consistent and mindful practice, you’ll create more power, endurance, range of motion, and longevity to carry you into your physical pursuits with a whole new sense of joy and purpose.

 Click on the link below to schedule a 15 minute Get Acquainted Call with me to find out if a Moving Spirit Private Training program is a good fit for you!
 I’d love to help you experience your very best moving body.